vmatiiv/Gatsby-portfolio/README.md

     'p2',
     'p3'
     ] //Each element inside the array will create a paragraph
-  resume: 'http://localhost:8000', // if no resume, the button will not show up };
+  resume: 'http://localhost:8000', //url to your Resume or imported Resume from 'src/downloads/' };
 ```